 Property division is one of the most challenging parts of any divorce.
 Over the course of a marriage, a couple's finances interlock, and separating those finances is a complex process.
-At Shaw Family Law, P.C. we are highly experienced in handling property division matters for marriages of all kinds.
+At Shaw Sanders, P.C. we are highly experienced in handling property division matters for marriages of all kinds.
 We have worked with clients at all income levels including high asset divorce clients and divorce clients with business interests.
 We are committed to protecting our clients' interests throughout the property division process.

 Equitable Distribution of Property in Divorce in Illinois

 Illinois is an equitable distribution state.
 Consequently, marital property does not have to be divided equally, but it should be divided fairly.
 The process of deciding what is fair is relatively complex and somewhat subjective, however.
 It is important to have a strong advocate in your corner who can fight for your rights and interests.
 Our attorneys are those advocates.
 We strongly represent our clients both in negotiations with opposing counsel and in litigation if necessary.

 The first step in the property division process is to classify what is and what is not marital property.
 The general rule for what qualifies as marital property is any asset that is acquired during the marriage.
 There are some exceptions to that rule, however, including:

 - Property that was acquired prior to the marriage;

 - Property that was inherited by one spouse or given specifically to one spouse;